-This is part 4 of a 7-part series on how to discover your real purpose in life.
+This is part 4 of my 7-part series on how to discover your real purpose in life.

-- How to Know If You are Living Your Life Purpose NOW
+- Part 1: How to Know If You are Living Your Life Purpose NOW

-- 5 Solid Reasons You Should Have a Life Purpose (if You Don’t Already Have One)
+- Part 2: 5 Reasons You Should Have a Life Purpose (if You Don’t Already Have One)

-- Part 3: Why Earning Money Is Not Your Real Purpose (And How To Know What Is)
+- Part 3: Why Earning Money Is Not Your Real Purpose (And How to Know What Is)

-- 2 Important Things that Led to My Discovery of My Real Purpose
+- Part 4: Two Important Things that Led Me to Discover My Real Purpose

-- 6 Things to Consider Before Discovering Your Purpose
+- Part 5: 6 Things to Consider Before Discovering Your Purpose

-- Discover Your Real Life Purpose In The Next 30 Minutes
+- Part 6: How to Discover Your Real Life Purpose in 30 Minutes

 - Part 7: Living in Alignment with Your Purpose